-The table opposite opposite shows that overall, for median hourly pay, there is a negative gender pay gap of 7.6% which is an increase from last year's figure which was 4.8%.
+The table below shows that overall, for median hourly pay, there is a negative gender pay gap of 5.0% which is a decrease from last year's figure of 7.6%.

-Description Median Hourly Rate
+Description Median Hourly Rate 2024 Median Hourly Rate 2023

-Male £16.25
+Male £16.54 £16.25

-Female £15.01
+Female £15.71 £15.01

-Median Gender Pay Gap 7.6%
+Median Gender Pay Gap 5.0% 7.6%

-Pay Gap £1.24
+Pay Gap £0.83 £1.24

 The Brigade recognises that occupational segregation in the organisation is the primary cause of the pay gaps, arising primarily from societal attitudes that shape employment patterns, particularly in the Fire Service labour market.
+The Brigade will continue to challenge these societal attitudes through positive action, dispelling myths and barriers surrounding employment and continuously promoting us as an inclusive employer of choice.

-The Brigade has an Equality Impact Assessment process to ensure that equality issues are considered at the formative stages of policy formulation, and which ensures that each policy supports the Brigade's commitment to equality.
+The Brigade has an Equality Impact Assessment Policy and Procedure to ensure that equality issues are considered at the formative stages of policy development, and which ensures that each policy supports the Brigade's commitment to equality.

-The Brigade considers that occupational segregation can best be addressed by ensuring our recruitment, selection and development processes are free from discriminatory elements, and encourage applications from all parts of the organisation and the community.
+The Brigade considers that occupational segregation can best be addressed by ensuring our recruitment, development and promotion processes are free from discriminatory elements, and encourage applications from all parts of the organisation and the community.
 To help address under-representation within our workforce we are: